About the DPA classification

 - difficulties that are measurably worse than similar communities.

-This may include a reduction in services resulting from departing doctors leaving a practice.
+This may include a reduction in services because of doctors leaving a practice.

-We publish the review outcomes, including a summary of the assessment, to ensure transparency.
+We publish review outcomes, including a summary of the assessment, to ensure transparency.

 We update the Health Workforce Locator map every year to incorporate these changes.